 The voice of Alpha is your intuition, which becomes clearer and more profound the closer you get to 7.5Hz.

 3. Theta (4-8 Hz): The light meditation & sleeping wave

 Theta brain waves are present during deep meditation and light sleep, including the all-important REM dream state.
 It is the realm of your subconsciousness and only experienced momentarily as you drift off to sleep from Alpha and wake from deep sleep (from Delta).

 It is said that a sense of deep spiritual connection and unity with the universe can be experienced at Theta.

-It is at the Alpha-Theta border, from 7Hz to 8Hz, where the optimal range for visualization, mind programming and using the creative power of your mind begins.
-It’s the mental state which you consciously create your reality.
+It is at the Alpha-Theta border, from 7Hz to 8Hz, where the optimal range for visualization, mind programming, and using the creative power of your mind begins.
+It’s the mental state in which you consciously create your reality.

 At this frequency, you are conscious of your surroundings while your body is in deep relaxation.